Monitoring platform for keeping systems up and running at all times.

 Serverless is a hot technology right now.
-However, what does it mean?
+But, what does it actually mean?
 The easiest way to define it is that it takes the “where” out of software deployment.
-To understand this concept a little more clearly, let’s look at the various ways in which software was deployed.
+To understand this concept a little more clearly, let’s look at the various ways in which software has been deployed.

 In the past, systems administrators would prepare physical servers for software to be deployed.
 This would involve installing the operating system, associated device drivers, making sure there was enough memory/disk/processor available, installing any prerequisites, etc. They would also take care of hardware upgrades and so forth.
 This is known as a “bare metal” environment.
 There is strong coupling between the physical hardware and the deployed software, since one strongly depends on the other.
 Here, the unit of deployment was an actual server.

 The follow-up to virtual machines was containerized deployment.
-Various containerization technologies like Docker, OpenVZ, LXC, FreeBSD zones and Solaris jails all emerged.
+This is when various containerization technologies like Docker, OpenVZ, LXC, FreeBSD zones, and Solaris jails were born.
 These technologies enabled a system administrator to “section off” an operating system and have different applications running on the same system without them interfering with each other.
-It also let developers have a light-weight environment that closely matched the production environment, leading to more consistent operations between environments.
-Additionally, a lot of tooling has developed to ease creating and maintaining containers and many companies use this to improve their development and deployment cadence.
+It also let developers have a lightweight environment that closely matched the production environment, leading to more consistent operations between environments.
+Additionally, a lot of tooling has developed to ease creating and maintaining containers.
+Many companies use this to improve their development and deployment cadence.
 Here, the unit of deployment is a container.
-You will notice in each of these paradigms, there is concept of “where” the software is executing, whether that’s on a physical server on-site, or on a VM on a cloud host.
-Serverless promises to give us another level of abstraction: the code itself.
+You will notice in each of these paradigms, there is the concept of “where” the software is executing, whether it’s on a physical server on-prem, or on a VM on a cloud host.
+Serverless, on the other hand, promises to give us another level of abstraction: the code itself.
 With this new level of abstraction, we don’t need to be as concerned “where” our code is hosted.

 The way software is delivered has continued to evolve, especially since the advent of affordable and reliable cloud hosting.
 Each new methodology brings new advantages as well as some disadvantages, so it’s best to be familiar with them all to enable yourself to select the most appropriate deployment method for a given project.
 Large deployments may find themselves needing to use a combination of these approaches.
 For example, it’s common for GPU compute to be done on bare-metal, instead of in a container or virtual machine.
 It is best to view these separate approaches as augmenting each other, rather than supplanting each other.
 As always, stay aware of project requirements and this will guide your hand in choosing the most efficient way to launch and maintain your software platform.